respoke/docs/src/client/javascript/getting-started.md

 # Getting Started
 Getting up and running with Respoke is free, and can be accomplished in a few easy steps.

-## Create an account
+## Create an Account

 The first thing you'll need to do before you can start using Respoke is to <a href="https://portal.respoke.io/#/signup" target="_blank" title="signup for a free Respoke account">signup for a free Respoke account</a>.
 Once your account is setup, head to the [Dev Portal and create a new Respoke app](/portal/apps.html).

 <!-- Within the Respoke Dashboard you can create, manage and delete Respoke Apps.
 Clicking on a specific App lets you view your App ID, App Secret, whether you have Dev Mode enabled and App Roles (if any). -->

+## Create a Respoke App

+After

 ## Install Respoke

-Next, you'll need to include the Respoke JavaScript library in the source code of your website.
-To do this, simply add the following script tag to the <head> section of your HTML file:
+Next, you'll need to include the Respoke JavaScript library in the source code of your project.
+To do this, add the following script tag to the <head> section of your HTML file:

     <script src="https://cdn.respoke.io/respoke.min.js"></script>